 Graduation inevitably spells an end of an era for many people, a transition period between study and the world of work.
 Naturally, there is some hesitation that comes with stepping out into the unknown, and making yourself seem employable may present itself as a challenge.
 Fear not, here are my top 5 tips for making yourself more employable.

 Firstly, though not one of my five main points, it is important to reflect on your University years and congratulate yourself on successfully graduating.
 I’m sure that many of you felt a similar kind of trepidation when first embarking on your academic career as you do now, you survived University so I promise you that you’ll conquer this too.

 ‘Be pragmatic’ by itself is an ambiguous instruction.
-What is really meant by the phrase is to ‘think sensibly and plan ahead’.
+What is meant by the phrase is to ‘think sensibly and plan’.
 There will be many people who have graduated with the same degree as you, what sets you apart after graduation is how effectively you apply yourself to the job hunt.

 A key way to understand what employers in your field are looking for is to scour job adverts before you even think about applying for yourself.

 Identify what jobs you most like the look of and evaluate the most commonly mentioned skills.
 What transferable skills are most important to the jobs you want to do?
 Think about how you have previously displayed those skills either in your studies or through other previous experience; make sure to promote these in your CV or on any future cover letter.

 If you have not previously shown these skills then think about a way to rectify that, either through work experience or enlisting on a course.
 Even if you do not feel like you are particularly skilled in a certain area when leaving university, that’s not to say that the situation can’t change if you prioritize things correctly.

 2. Be Open-minded and Challenge Yourself